hoangsetup/Subiz_sms/readme.md

 password = password # Your mysql password pc = localhost #Server mysql ip
 ```
-in finaly the file content maybe like this
+in finally the file content maybe like this
 ```
 [gammu]
 device = /dev/ttyUSB1